 2 – KIZUNA

-We need to add that, with a group as vocally experienced as this one, it’s a shame we can’t be graced with power ballads or slow jams, something that would fit with the instruments related to each of the characters they portray.
-Having barely no cello on their tracks, no maracas (not that we complain about its absence), and a simple bass (when its focus should be on that funky slap bass), is a shame.
-Despite all this, we were positively impressed with the title track which already says something about this group – even in the middle of the lack of inspiration Utapri’s songs have been facing in the last couple of years, they still managed to make something exciting without being over-the-top cheesy.
+Despite all this, I am positively impressed with the title track which already says something about this group – even in the middle of the lack of inspiration Utapri’s songs have been facing in the last couple of years, QUARTET NIGHT managed to make something exciting without being over-the-top cheesy.